NCAR/python-tutorial/source/tutorials/beginner.rst

     .. note::

-       If you are working on a Windows machine it is possible that 'touch' will not be recognized as an internal or external command.
-If this is the case, run `conda install m2-base` to enable unix commands such as `touch`.
+       If you are working on a Windows machine it is possible that :bash:`touch` will not be recognized as an internal or external command.
+If this is the case, run :bash:`conda install m2-base` to enable unix commands such as :bash:`touch`.

     ..